Maxwe11y/SKIER/readme.md

 =========

 ## Overview
->In this repo, we put the data and code of the SKIER model for emotion recognition in conversations(ERC). e propose a sym- bolic knowledge integrated model for the ERC task, named SKIER, which effectively leverages symbolic-based dependency knowledge at the utterance level, and commonsense knowledge at the concept level.
+>In this repo, we put the data and code of the SKIER model for emotion recognition in conversations(ERC).
+>We propose a symbolic knowledge integrated model for the ERC task, named SKIER, which effectively leverages symbolic-based dependency knowledge at the utterance level, and commonsense knowledge at the concept level.
 > We introduce a dialogue relation graph-based contextualizer for SKIER to functionally fuse utterance dependencies.
 Meanwhile, we propose a relation-aware concept representation mechanism to integrate the concepts in different relations.
 > Our method achieves state-of-the-art performance on the ERC task.